- Published on

 This payload:

-• Closes the first string with "
+- Closes the first string with

-• Uses or to create an alternative condition
+orto create an alternative condition - Executes

-• Executes __import__("os").system("cat /flag.txt") to read the flag
+__import__("os").system("cat /flag.txt")to read the flag - Uses

-• Closes with another string to maintain syntax
+or Trueto ensure the condition evaluates to True - Closes with another string to maintain syntax

 Step 3: Bypassing the Blacklist